best-practice-and-impact/qa-of-code-guidance/book/generative_ai.md

     return outlier_mask.fillna(False)
 ```

-I now have only 1 function and 46 new lines to review (we are also only importing numpy and pandas).
-By thinking for myself about what I actually needed in my data pipeline (i.e., specifying that I'm working with numerical data, that I'm working with pandas DataFrames, and deciding on my thresholding) rather than offloading the cognitive work to CoPilot, I've gotten a much more compact piece of code that will be easier for me to review and add into my data pipeline.
-In this example, I'm much more like a centaur - I get to design the code, and CoPilot is doing the menial work of typing it up for me.
+You now have only 1 function and 46 new lines to review (we are also only importing numpy and pandas).
+By thinking about what you actually needed in the data pipeline (i.e., specifying that you're working with numerical data and pandas DataFrames, and deciding on the thresholding) rather than offloading the cognitive work to CoPilot, CoPilot has output a much more compact piece of code that will be easier to review and add into the data pipeline.
+In this example, you're much more like a centaur - You get to design the code, while CoPilot is doing the menial work of typing it up.

 This outlines a general principle - LLM-powered chatbots are most useful when you direct them to work for you, rather than when you are picking up after them and trying to shape their outputs into something functional.
 Remember that they have no world-model of what is right and wrong, they don't have any innate understanding of the requirements for your work, and they can't be held responsible for shoddy work.